drepo-eth/site/content/drepo/decentralization/decentralization/index.md

 the [Blockchain Trilemma](https://vitalik.ca/general/2021/04/07/sharding.html),
 they must sacrifice scalability, security, or decentralization in favor of the other two.

+{{< image-svg
+  src="blockchain-trilemma.excalidraw.svg"
+  alt="Blockchain Trilemma"
+  caption="Blockchain Trilemma: Current blockchain systems cannot reach the goals of decentralization, security, and scalability at the same time.
+They have to sacrifice at least one of these on favor of the other two." >}}

 Protocols and system rules are defined in a decentralized system, which participants must adhere to.
 Within these given parameters, users can use their